-3 credits Prerequisites: 610, 5200:732 or 5300:721 Extends 5700:610, including supervisory models, staff development, and the organizational environment's impact on the climate for effective - PRACTICUM IN EDUCATIONAL ADMINISTRATION: URBAN SETTING 2 credits Prerequisite: completion of three-fourths of doctoral program courses.
+- 732 ORGANIZATIONAL COMMUNICATIONS AND THE SCHOOL ADMINISTRATOR 3 credits Fundamentals in interpersonal communication, application of these principles to roles of educational administrators.
+Skill development in written and spoken communications, with attention to nonverbal communications; simulation and role playing. - 733 THE EDUCATIONAL ADMINISTRATOR AND PLANNED CHANGE 2 credits Prerequisites: 601 and 704.
+Relationship between technological and social change and needed change in education; theories, principles and mechanisms in planned educational change. - 740 THEORIES OF EDUCATIONAL SUPERVISION 3 credits Prerequisites.
+610, 5200.732 or 5300.721 Extends 5700.610, including supervisory models, staff development, and the organizational environment's impact on the climate for effective supervision. - 745 PRACTICUM IN EDUCATIONAL ADMINISTRATION: URBAN SETTING 2 credits Prerequisite: completion of three-fourths of doctoral program courses.
 Analysis of uniqueness of urban setting, e.g., multicultural and pluralistic urban populations.
-Stress on administrator's human relation skills
+Stress on administrator's human relation skills. - 746 POLITICS, POWER AND THE SCHOOL ADMINISTRATOR 3 credits Impacts of formal and informal community power structures and influential persons on educational planning and decision making.
+Administrator as an influence on the power structure for educational benefit.

-- 746 POLITICS, POWER AND THE SCHOOL ADMINISTRATOR 3 credits Impacts of formal and informal community power structures and influential persons on edu-cational planning and decision making.
-Administrator as an influence on the power structure - 747 PRACTICUM: COMPETING AND COMPLEMENTARY SOCIAL SYSTEMS Designed to bring educational administrator into direct contact with individuals responsible for other community service delivery systems, e.g., city government.
-Methods of interagency cooperation to provide client services. - 795,6 INTERNSHIP IN EDUCATIONAL ADMINISTRATION 2 credits each (May be repeated for a total of six credits) Work under a practicing administrator involving experience in optimum number of administrative tasks, Includes seminars and written work. - FIELD EXPERIENCE: THE SUPERINTENDENCY Prerequisite: permission of instructor.
-Cooperative, field-based experience in central office of a school district in which student performs assignments in administrative task areas. - FIELD EXPERIENCE IN SCHOOL PLANT PLANNING Prerequisites: permission of instructor.
+- 747 PRACTICUM: COMPETING AND COMPLEMENTARY SOCIAL SYSTEMS 3 credits Designed to bring educational administrator into direct contact with individuals responsible for other community service delivery systems, e.g., city government.
+Methods of interagency cooperation to provide client services. - 795,6 INTERNSHIP IN EDUCATIONAL ADMINISTRATION 2 credits each (May be repeated for a total of six credits) Work under a practicing administrator involving experience in optimum number of administrative tasks.
+Includes seminars and written work. - 895 FIELD EXPERIENCE: THE SUPERINTENDENCY 2 credits Prerequisite: permission of instructor.
+Cooperative, field-based experience in central office of a school district in which student performs assignments in administrative task areas. - 96 FIELD EXPERIENCE IN SCHOOL PLANT PLANNING 2 credits Prerequisites: permission of instructor.
 Selected field experiences.
-Emphasis on analysis of school enrollments, evaluation of school plants and financial aspects of plant planning. - INDEPENDENT STUDY (May be repeated for a total of six credits) Prerequisites; permission of adviser.
+Emphasis on analysis of school enrollments. evaluation of school plants and f,nanciai aspects of plant planning. - 897 INDEPENDENT STUDY 1-3 credits (May be repeated for a total of six credits) Prerequisites: permission of adviser.
 In-depth study of a research problem in education.
-Student must be able to demonstrate critical and analytical skills in dealing with a problem in secondary education. - RESEARCH PROJECT IN SPECIAL AREAS Prerequisite: permission of adviser.
-Critical and in-depth study of specific problem in educational administration. - DOCTORAL DISSERTATION 1-20 credits Prerequisite: permission of adviser.
+Student must be able to demonstrate critical and analytical skills in dealing with a problem in secondary education. - 898 RESEARCH PROJECT IN SPECIAL AREAS 1-2 credits Prerequisite: permission of adviser.
+Critical and in-depth study of specific problem in educational administration. - 899 DOCTORAL DISSERTATION 1-20 credits Prerequisite: permission of adviser.
 Specific research problem that requires student to apply research skills and techniques to the problem being studied.